Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-09-19;  I'm thinking about the Symbiotic Ecosystem writeup that I'll do eventually.
 It's difficult.
 I haven't fully sorted through my thoughts on that one.
 I think it's a Commonwealth<->Imperial converter, because it's a point where the ideologies of the two civilizations harmonize, and I think the generalist technologies function with less pressure on what kinds of jobs the people should be working.
 I also see it as one of the Animal Uplift technologies that broadens the biotechnological capabilities of society, including both medicine and morphological freedom.
 Yet it's also got this trace of sleaze to it in my thoughts, like it could be interpreted as a hypersmooth neoprimitivist 'technology' referring to the way a lot of humanity's really kind of awful primitive communities were more harmonious with nature than modern societies...  maybe that's valid?
 I can't decide whether that creates two fully competing interpretations, or if it's a comfortable side effect of having a society that loves and feels safe in natural environments.

 2021-09-19;  I could try to make an estimated partisanism of the different technologies.
 I don't think I need that for the first pass.

+2021-09-20;  I've realized that I greatly enjoy imagining Imperial priests.

+2021-09-21;  I can tell that there's going to be a major bias in my proposed alternative tech tree for the galaxy.
+In essence:  I no longer see the financial economy as 'real'.
+Contrary to my childhood admiration of finance, I now consider it an oddity where meaningless tokens are exchanged at inflated valuations, and thus a kind of hollowing out of the economy to replace it with game pieces.
+In the world of my prior lifetime, that process would have been fine; we spent decades in childhood learning games of finance and social organization, and so carried through our lives the willingness to play with meaningless tokens exchanged at inflated valuations.
+It was something we did for social purposes.
+We were not supremacist.
+Nobody killed themselves over fluctuations in the values of their tokens, nor starved for a shortage of them.
+Humans are not *like* that, and have trouble understanding or tolerating that, in which psychological environment finance seems to me like a barbarous falsehood.
+The finance technologies of The Viceroy constantly talk about manipulating the market for stability, yet finance is all about liquidity and fluctuation, not stability.
+Each of those technologies is contradictory and false.

 ---
 The Much-Reviled Lower Classes